young310/StreamingAvatar/README.md

 ## Using the Demo

-1. Open the web browser and enter the `http://localhost:3000`to start the demo.
+1. Open the web browser and enter the `http://localhost:3000` to start the demo.
-2. Click the "New" button to create a new session.
+2. Paste a v3 Interactive Avatar ID into the Avatar input field, then click the "New" button to create a new session.
 The status updates will be displayed on the screen.
 3. After the session is created successfully, click the "Start" button to start streaming the avatar.
 4. To send a task to the avatar, type the text in the provided input field and click the "Repeat Text" button.
 5. In order to use Talk mode, set your **OpenAI** key in **server.js** before starting the server and click "Talk" button